Type 075 landing helicopter dock: History

-The Marine Design and Research Institute of China (708 Institute) of the China State Shipbuilding Corporation began design work in 2011.
+In 2011, the Marine Design and Research Institute of China (708 Institute) of the China State Shipbuilding Corporation began design work.
 Debate over the desired result may have continued into 2016.
 Reportedly, the Central Military Commission Equipment Development Department favored a smaller design than the final Type 075, effectively an enlarged Type 071 amphibious transport dock, possibly due to concerns that the existing propulsion plant was insufficient for a larger ship.
 Ultimately, the PLAN's desire for an LHA prevailed.
-Hudong–Zhonghua Shipbuilding received the contract in 2018 and construction began that year.
+In 2018, Hudong–Zhonghua Shipbuilding received the contract and construction began that year.

-Images of Hainan, the first ship, under construction in drydock appeared by June 2019.
-She suffered a minor fire while fitting out in April 2020 which did not slow construction.
-Hainan commissioned on 23 April 2021 and reached initial operating capability in March 2022.
+In June 2019, images of Hainan appeared, the first ship under construction in drydock.
+In April 2020, she suffered a minor fire while fitting out which did not slow construction.
+In April 2021, Hainan was commissioned, and reached initial operating capability in March 2022.

-In November 2022, the PLAN announced that the first two ships were combat ready.
+In November 2022, the PLAN announced that the first two ships were combat-ready.